Loading

 Exposure Draft of the proposed enhancements to the Critical Infrastructure Risk Management Program Rules (CIRMP Rules)

-The department is proposing legislative amendments to the Security of Critical Infrastructure (Critical infrastructure risk management program) Rules (LIN 23/006) 2023 (CIRMP Rules) for specific asset classes.
+The department sought industry views on legislative amendments to the Security of Critical Infrastructure (Critical infrastructure risk management program) Rules (LIN 23/006) 2023 (CIRMP Rules) for specific asset classes.

-The department consulted on the Enhanced CIRMP Rules Consultation Paper from 9 December 2025 to 13 February 2026.
+The department previously consulted on the Enhanced CIRMP Rules Consultation Paper from 9 December 2025 to 13 February 2026 (see Consultation Paper-Proposed amendments to enhance the Critical Infrastructure Risk Management Program)).
 Over 60 submissions were received.
 This feedback has been considered and is reflected in the Cover letter and Exposure Draft of the enhanced CIRMP Rules.

 Amendments are proposed to apply to the following asset classes: